Egypt's pound shows Nigeria must overcome its fear of floating free

 Nigeria's economic frailties were laid bare by the mid-2014 oil price collapse.
 Before that it had basked in the 'Africa Rising' hype gripping investors.

-In mid-2013, foreigners held $11.6 billion or a quarter of total Nigerian debt and some $10.3 billion in equities.
+In mid-2013, foreigners held $11.6 billion or a quarter of total Nigerian debt and some $10.3 billion in equities .NGSEINDEX.

 Much of that money fled after capital controls were imposed in 2015.
 By last October, daily equity trading volumes were a third of their 2013 levels, with foreigners' share dwindling to half from 70 percent, stock market data showed.